gigiigig/blog/tlp-step-by-step/introduction.md

 Well that too, but the important part to me here is to understand that
 _**stronger is your type system more flexibility you get**_
 that could sound a bit a counterintuitive, but stay with me for a minute.
-One of the reasons why many *dynamic developers* criticize Java is that adding types you lose a lot of flexibility, this is partially true, but the great thing is that adding more power to your type system you get back this flexibility, and with a big advantage!
+One of the reasons why many *"dynamic developers"* criticize Java is that adding types you lose a lot of flexibility, this is partially true, but the great thing is that adding more power to your type system you get back this flexibility, and with a big advantage!